D3SOX/arch-guide/docs/post-installation/index.md

 ## Auto clean package cache

-⚠️The cache can get hove over time so this is strongly encouraged.
+⚠️The cache can get huge over time so it is strongly encouraged to install a hook like this

-🗑️ Install a configurable hook to cleanup the pacman package cache
+🗑️ This install a configurable hook to cleanup the pacman package cache

 ```bash
 yay -S paccache-hook